 “I was the last man in my neighborhood to leave the country,” Merciett said.
 “If I go back now my wife and little boy will be ashamed of me.”

-“The most recent people that are coming, they are in the worst situations,” says Ricardo Suppo, a World Food Program coordinator in Cúcuta who’s alarmed by the condition of the Venezuelans he’s seeing now.
+“The most recent people that are coming, they are in the worst situations,” says Ricardo Suppo, a U.N.'s World Food Programme coordinator in Cúcuta who’s alarmed by the condition of the Venezuelans he’s seeing now.

 “Children with skin disease, hair turning blond, losing color, losing hair,” Suppo says.
 “I mean these are the first signs of malnutrition.
 And you’re seeing more and more.
 Now is really the bottom of it.
 Now is really the escape of the desperate.”

 Even so, the U.N. is not formally declaring that desperate exodus from Venezuela a refugee crisis, which could raise the situation's global profile.
 This year it did urge countries receiving Venezuelans to grant them certain refugee safeguards such as healthcare, jobs and protection from deportation.

 But U.N. officials concede they have few if any historical reference points for this calamity – and they’re at a loss to label it.
 It’s not a refugee emergency driven by natural disaster or war, like Syria’s.
 Yet it’s far worse than mere economic migration.

 “I prefer to call it a displacement crisis,” says Jozef Merkx, who heads Colombia operations for the U.N.
 Refugee Agency, or UNHCR.

 But he adds: “We recognize there is a refugee dimension.”